Get competitive quotes from top companies.See Your Rates

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In Hawaii, the death rate from injury due to firearms is 2.6 per 100,000 deaths, the lowest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In Hawaii, the percentage of the population that’s female is 49.5%, and the percentage that’s male is 50.5%.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man would.
+In Hawaii, the percentage of the population that’s female is 49.5%.
+The percentage that’s male is 50.5%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

 Health History - Most of us have one or two minor health issues.
 But if you have a serious illness, or a family history of such illnesses, this can affect your rates.